owlbarn/tutorial/book/introduction/README.md

 ```

 The Second example demonstrates how to plot figures in notebook.
-Because Owl's Plot module does not support in-memory plotting, the figure needs to be written into a file first then passed to `Jupyter_notebook.display_file` to render.
+Because Owl's Plot module does not support in-memory plotting, the figure needs to be written into a file first before passing to `Jupyter_notebook.display_file` to render.

 ```ocaml env=intro_01